jafarlihi/cparse/README.md

 > :warning: cparse is still under development and code is unpolished.

-cparse is a simple LR(1) parser generator for C.
+cparse is an LR(1) parser generator for C.

 cparse uses [`clex`](https://github.com/jafarlihi/clex) lexer generator for syntactic analysis purposes.